Everett10461/IoT-with-Raspberry-Pi/README.md

 After a bit of research, I found that the Raspberry Pi is often being used as the embedded device.
 So I bought a Raspberry Pi.
 It was straight forward to set it up on my local network with WiFi.

 The first task is to communicate with the RPi over the local internet.
 I have a linux (Ubuntu 18.04) computer set up for development work, and I will use that system to communicate both ways with the RPi.
-The first attempt is to make a TCP-IP connection and transfer a simple file between the two devices.

-I use Eclipse for an IDE with the Egit plugin.
-TCP-IP will be done using network sockets.
-There will be three Eclipse projects:
-1. TCP-IP server on the Linux desktop system.
-2. TCP-IP client on the Linux desktop system.
-3. TCP-IP server on the Raspberry Pi system Linux system.

-Item 3, TCP-IP server on the Raspberry Pi system, is a separate build using the TCP-IP server for Linux desktop.
-The separate build is required because the two systems have different processors (desktop is x86 and RPi is ARM).
-Building the binary executable the ARM processor will be done on the desktop system with a cross-compiler.

-All the source code will be typed in from scratch to make the learning experience closer to actual program development.
-Egit will be used to track the changes.
-I am using [this tutorial](https://www.binarytides.com/socket-programming-c-linux-tutorial/) for my source.
+I have decided to take on the project of a completely automated kitchen.

+The inspiration for this project comes from sci-fi where a person says they want a particular meal, and it appears in the meal delivery box.
+I suppose the process is some sort of molecular assembler.
+So, in our world, we need a user interface (browser based with realtime updates), a recipe/menu system (database), an inventory system (database), a storage and retrival system (item recognition--computer vision), a reorder system (supply chain management), material handling system (robotics with computer vision), individual process stations, a scheduling and routing system, quality management system, auto cleaning systems, preventive maintenance system, and safety systems with built-in failsafes.
+Artificial Intelligence (AI) should learn the users preferences and be able to make suggestions for meals.
+Also, data should be collected from all kitchens so that overall supply requirments can be understod and used to reduce waste in the supply chain from producer to consumer.

+I am choosing to first work on setting up a browser that can control and monitor, in near realtime, a Rasberry Pi's inputs and outputs (I/O).